 These types of resources can help alleviate the stress that you might feel about lacking the appropriate resources to do well in your courses.
 As you research schools, add resource availability to the list of items to inquire about.
 Ask admissions counselors what kind of resources they have available to meet the needs that you have.

 3. I don’t have time.

 Everyone is busy, so how do you fit in education with everything else that you’ve got going on?
 Two words: flexible formats.
-With so many different options available for non-traditional and adult learners, you might be surprised to find that you actually can make an education work with your already full schedule.
+There are so many different options available for non-traditional and adult learners.
+You might be surprised to find that you actually can make an education work with your already full schedule.

 Here at Concordia, many of our online programs are self-paced, letting you set your own schedule.
-You can even take advantage of a hybrid model that we offer at many of our local centers throughout Wisconsin to experience both online and classroom components.
+You can even take advantage of a hybrid model that we offer at many of our local centers throughout Wisconsin.
+A hybrid model lets you experience both online and classroom components.
 Some of our programs are even available in an accelerated or part-time format so you can juggle work, life, and education in a manner that best suits you.

 So, what’s holding you back from pursuing education as an adult?
 Whether it’s an accelerated degree or a graduate program, you may have fewer obstacles standing in your way than you thought.
 It might even be time for you to go back to school!

-If you’re still a little unsure of whether or not you’re ready to continue your education, we invite you to take our “Are You Ready to Go Back to School?” quiz.
-In just 15 questions, we’ll get to know you, your lifestyle, your career goals, and your educational expectations, and then we’ll give you our expert opinion on whether or not we think you’re ready to go back to school.
+Are you still feeling unsure of whether or not you’re ready to continue your education?
+We invite you to take our “Are You Ready to Go Back to School?” quiz.
+In just 15 questions, we’ll get to know you, your lifestyle, your career goals, and your educational expectations.
+Then, we’ll give you our expert opinion on whether or not we think you’re ready to go back to school.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.